linjiawu/linjiawu.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student in the Department of Management Science & Engineering at Stanford University where I'm fortunately advised by [Ramesh Johari](http://web.stanford.edu/~rjohari/) and [Jose Blanchet](https://web.stanford.edu/~jblanche/).
-I am also mentored by [Peter Glynn](https://web.stanford.edu/~glynn/).
-I am a member of [Operations Resarch](https://or.stanford.edu) group in MS&E.
+I am a fourth year PhD student in the Department of Management Science & Engineering at Stanford University.
+I'm fortunately advised by [Ramesh Johari](http://web.stanford.edu/~rjohari/) and [Jose Blanchet](https://web.stanford.edu/~jblanche/) and mentored by [Peter Glynn](https://web.stanford.edu/~glynn/).
+I am also a member of [Operations Resarch](https://or.stanford.edu) group in MS&E.

 My research interest is mainly on experimental design for online platforms, using techniques from stochastic modeling and concepts from causal inference.
 I am also interested in applying techniques from operations research and probability to market matching problems.